What is the Voiceflow API and how do you use it?

 Calling the API

 A web API is just a link where you go to retrieve things, so if I ask a weather API what the weather will be two days, it gives me a back a report.
-If I ask the Voiceflow API to reply to "tyler" after he requests a pizza, I get back a response.
+If I ask the Voiceflow API to reply to "Tyler" after he requests a pizza, I get back a response.

 It's almost as if you're speaking with the API, with each API request representing a turn in the conversation.

-There a few pieces of key information that you need to give to the API endpoint every time:
+There are a few pieces of key information that you need to give to the API endpoint every time:

 • versionID - this helps identify the particular Voiceflow project you are running.

-• API Key - this authenticates you so someone can't just spam your project.
+• API Key - this authenticates you, so someone can't just spam your project.

 • userID - to keep track of who is talking to the API.
-Where {% c-line %}user 2{% c-line-end %} starts their conversation could be a totally different section than {% c-line %}user 1{% c-line-end %}.
+Where user 2 starts their conversation could be a totally different section than user 1.
 Each user has their own context and progression within a conversation.
 We'll talk about this more in the state vs stateless section.
 Make sure to URI encode this value.

 • request - the actual user action.
 This could be what they typed, what they said, launching the project, a button pressed, etc.

-The format that the request is in is a JSON object called {% c-line %}request{% c-line-end %} with {% c-line %}type{% c-line-end %} and {% c-line %}payload{% c-line-end %} property, while the response is a JSON array of "traces", each also with a {% c-line %}type{% c-line-end %}and {% c-line %}payload{% c-line-end %}.
+The format that the request is in is a JSON object called request with type and payload property, while the response is a JSON array of traces, each also with a type and payload.
 (You can also make custom requests and traces on your Voiceflow project)

 Here's what it looks like:

-Just keep following it up with additional API calls and now you've created a conversation!
+Just keep following it up with additional API calls, and now you've created a conversation!

 A great place for resources can be found on the left bar, under Integration > Developer > API.
 This will be the central portal for managing your API credentials and getting tips.